Music of Austin, Texas: History

 The explosive show by the Sex Pistols in San Antonio the previous month helped build toward an excited reception for local purveyors of the style.
 The Skunks' lineup consisted of Jesse Sublett on bass and vocals, Eddie Munoz on guitar and Bill Blackmon on drums.
-The Violators featured Kathy Valentine (later of The Go-Go's), Carla Olson (later of the Textones), Marilyn Dean and Sublett on bass.
+The Violators featured Kathy Valentine (later of The Go-Go's), Carla Olson (later of the Textones), Marilyn Dean and Sublett on the bass.
 The Violators were short-lived, as all the members except for Sublett moved to LA the following year.
 Margaret Moser, of the Austin Chronicle, later wrote that "The Skunks put Austin on the rock n' roll map."
 Another influential band that led the punk scene in Austin was the Big Boys.

 Austin became one of the important stops on every tour of important punk/new wave acts.
 Many of these bands, such as the Police, Joe Jackson, Blondie and Talking Heads, played at the Armadillo.
 A number of them, including the Clash, Elvis Costello and Blondie, would make appearances at gigs by the Skunks and take the opportunity to jam with the band.

 The 1980s and 1990s also helped shape Austin's music scene.
 Waterloo Records, which has been voted the best independent record store in the country and hosts live in-store shows, first opened in 1982.
 Austinite Stevie Ray Vaughan won a Grammy in 1990 for best contemporary blues album.
 After tragically dying in a helicopter crash, he was memorialized with a statue on the shores of Austin's Lady Bird Lake.
 Additionally in 1991, Austin city leaders named Austin, "The Live Music Capital of the World", because of the number of live music venues.

 Visitors and Austinites alike may notice the 10-foot guitars standing on the sides of the city's streets.
 In 2006, Gibson Guitar brought Guitar Town to Austin, placing 35 of these giant guitars around the city.

 The Austin Music Foundation is one of several Austin groups that help independent artists further their music careers.
 Assisting musicians with medical needs are the SIMS Foundation and Health Alliance for Austin Musicians (HAAM).
 Promotion, preservation and education is the mission of the Austin Blues Society, formed in 2006 by Kaz Kazanoff and other blues community notables.